ahmedfgad/GeneticAlgorithmPython/docs/source/README_pygad_ReadTheDocs.rst

    It defaults to ``+1``.
 Starting from PyGAD 2.2.2 and higher, this parameter has no action if ``mutation_type`` is ``None``.

--  ``callback_generation``: If not ``None``, then it accepts a function to be called after each generation.
+-  ``callback_generation=None``: If not ``None``, then it accepts a function to be called after each generation.
 This function must accept a **single parameter** representing the instance of the genetic algorithm.
 Supported in PyGAD 2.0.0 and higher.
+In PyGAD 2.4.0, if this function returned the string ``stop``, then the ``run()`` method stops at the current generation without completing the remaining generations.
+Check the **Release History** section of the documentation for an example.

+-  ``delay_after_gen=0.0``: It accepts a non-negative number specifying the time in seconds to wait after a generation completes and before going to the next generation.
+It defaults to ``0.0`` which means no delay after the generation.
+Available in PyGAD 2.4.0 and higher.

 The user doesn't have to specify all of such parameters while creating an instance of the GA class.
 A very important parameter you must care